Rangers vs. Twins Player Props Betting Odds

 Semien Stats

-- Semien will look for his fourth straight game with a hit in this matchup.
-During his last five outings he is hitting .217 with a double, a walk and an RBI.
+- Semien will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .250 with a double, a home run and an RBI.

 Semien Recent Games